 Cosmetic Crowns and Bridges

-A dental crown, also known as a cap, is a covering that will encase the tooth’s surface to restore its beauty and to give the appearance that the natural tooth is still there.
-The crown is also used to protect remaining tooth structure that cannot be restored using filling materials or other restorations.
-While there is a plethora of different crown materials, porcelain is the most popular because it is designed to look and feel like real teeth.
-Plus, porcelain is incredibly durable, and the crown made using this material should last you many years without needing to be repaired or replaced if properly taken care of.
+A dental crown, also known as a cap, is a covering that encases the tooth’s surface to restore its beauty and to give the appearance that the natural tooth is still there.
+The crown is also used to protect the remaining tooth structure that cannot be restored using filling materials or other restorations.
+While there is a plethora of different crown materials, porcelain is the most popular because it is designed to look and feel like real teeth; plus, porcelain is incredibly durable.
+If properly taken care of, the crown made using this material should last you many years without needing to be repaired or replaced.

 Reasons to Have a Crown

 During your dental appointment, the dentist will determine if a porcelain crown is needed.
 Here are some of the reasons this procedure may be recommended:

 - You have a broken or severely cracked tooth